Updated on July 28th, 2021 by Bob Ciura

 Vermilion has benefited from the recent rally in oil prices, as its share price is back above $7 per share after trading just above $2 per share at its 52-week low.
 This has provided a hefty return to investors willing to buy the stock near the lows of the past year.

 However, with a distressed business model and lack of a dividend, Vermilion stock remains a risky bet on commodity prices.

-Note that Vermilion trades in both Toronto and New York, and that we will use the Canadian listing in this article.
-Thus, all financials are in Canadian dollars, unless otherwise noted.
+Vermilion Energy is a Canadian oil and gas production company with a global operational footprint.
+Note that Vermilion trades in both Toronto and New York, and that we will use the US listing in this article.
+Thus, all financials are in US dollars, unless otherwise noted.

 More details about Vermilion Energy’s business model can be seen below.

+To its credit, the company has reinvented itself a few times since its corporate inception.
 In 2003, Vermilion Energy changed its corporate structure to that of a Canadian income trust, then converted back to a corporation in 2010.
 In 2013, Vermilion Energy was listed on the New York Stock Exchange, giving it exposure to a new group of United States-based investors.

+Conditions finally started to improve this year, as commodity prices are on the rise as economies reopen and emerge from the pandemic.
+Vermilion Energy benefits from a considerable amount of geographic diversification.
 Along with its core operations in the United States, Vermilion Energy has a meaningful presence in Europe and Australia, giving it exposure to three core operating geographies.

-The publicly-traded parent company acts as a holding company for three operating subsidiaries in Vermilion’s main geographies: Europe, North America, and Australia.
+Vermilion’s diversification is focused on stable parts of the world.
+The publicly-traded parent company acts as a holding company for three operating subsidiaries in Vermilion’s main geographies of Europe, North America, and Australia.

 We’ll now take a look at Vermilion Energy’s growth prospects in detail.